ajhami/README_generator/README.md

 ![License](https://img.shields.io/badge/License-alxham-blue)

 ## Description
 This application helps developers create a readme file on the fly!
+This read me was created by the application (readme_generator.js) and exemplifies its functionality.
+(Some information layed out in this README serves as placeholders and may not be accurate to this project.)

 ## Table of Contents
 - Installation